Other Transportation Resources

 Transportation Services within Spokane County

-Caritas Center: A neighborhood center in northwest Spokane offering limited free transportation for seniors or people who are disabled and require transportation.
+Caritas Center: A neighborhood center serving northwest Spokane residents offering gas vouchers or bus passes for job interviews, medical appointments and education.
 (509) 326-2249

 Greyhound: Provides inter-city bus service with several daily departures from Spokane to cities in Washington, Idaho, and Montana.
 (509) 747-3766